American Freightways Truck Accident Attorneys

 Originally founded in 1982, American Freightways provided truckload motor carrier services throughout Arkansas and became a publicly held corporation seven years later.
 By 2000, the trucking company was recognized as one of the leading U.S. carrier companies.
 By the end of 2001, FedEx acquired American Freightways along with Viking Freight to form FedEx Freight, providing on-time delivery across North America, the U.S. Virgin Islands, and Puerto Rico.

 Today, American Freightways, under the brand FedEx Freight, is a leading provider in the United States of LTL (less than truckload) freight services.
 This convenient one-stop shopping for all customers requiring LTL services continues to make it one of the most reliable freight delivery options available.

-When it comes to prosecuting accidents involving American Freightways trucks, you can count on Rosenfeld Injury Lawyers to provide you with the representation you need in order to get the full compensation that the law allows.
+When it comes to prosecuting accidents involving American Freightways trucks, you can count on Rosenfeld Injury Lawyers to provide you with the representation you need to get the full monetary compensation that the law allows.
 Our attorneys are ready and able to get to work on your case.
 Contact our office now for a free review of your case.

 American Freightways Accident Statistics

 The United States DOT (Department of Transportation), under the watchful eye of the Federal Motor Carriers Safety Administration (FMCSA), maintains statistics on all trucking companies doing business in the US.
 Within the last 24 months up to March 2014, American Freightways (FedEx Freight) had 651 of their 5153 commercial trucks removed from service due to a failed inspection.
 While the national average is 20.72 percent of all vehicles taken out of service, FedEx Freight has removed 12.6 percent.